Personalised business insurance

 While it’s been known to increase productivity and morale, make sure to maintain some structure with scheduled check-ins or in-person meetings so you don’t lose touch with your team.
 Another way to stay organised here is to get your team using one project management or workflow tool like Trello or Asana.
 That way everyone can see what everyone else is working on without having to be in contact at the same time.

-Remember, if you employ people, you’re legally required to have employers’ liability insurance in the UK.
+Remember, if you employ people, you’re likely to be legally required to have employers’ liability insurance in the UK.

 Set scheduled emails